 ABOUT THE INSTALLER

-The solar installer for this program will be selected through a competitive Request for Proposals in late 2021.
+The solar installer for this program will be selected through a competitive Request for Proposals.

 Now that you’ve become familiar with how the program works, the next step is to become informed about purchasing solar.
 Click here to receive updates or sign up for a site assessment and cost estimate.
 We’re excited to meet you and get started!